niko-zvt/Hermes/_posts/2022-08-22-f4-phantom-vs-reinforced-concrete-block.md

 description: In 1988, the US government wanted to check how strong the reinforced concrete used in nuclear reactors was.
 They decided to answer the question "Will it withstand, for example, a point hit by an airplane?" directly, and launched the F-4 Phantom fighter into the concrete block at a speed of 500 mph (804.67 km/h).
 What is the result?
 tags: crash fem experiment
 categories: science
+publications: true
 ---

 In 1988, the US government wanted to check how strong the reinforced concrete used in nuclear reactors was.
 They decided to answer the question "Will it withstand, for example, a point hit by an airplane?" directly, and launched the F-4 Phantom fighter into the concrete block at a speed of 500 mph (804.67 km/h).

 What is the result?
 The plane effectively crumbled into small pieces, and the reinforced concrete slab was only slightly scratched.
+Later, Jung-Wuk, Jae-Wook and Kyoungsoo conducted a numerical experiment and published an article {% cite  JungWuk_F4_Phantom %}.

 [Video](https://www.youtube.com/watch?v=U4wDqSnBJ-k&t=0s) description: